Moubarak-01/FamLink/README.md

-I understand.
-You want to update your README.md file to reflect all the recent UI/UX and functionality changes we implemented, while specifically noting two areas where implementation was unsuccessful or stalled (the chat button next to accepted bookings, and the native emoji picker).

-Here is the full, updated README.md content for your GitHub repository.

-Markdown

 # FamLink ✨

 FamLink is a comprehensive, community-driven mobile web application designed to empower parents and connect families with trusted care providers.
 It combines AI-powered vetting, community sharing features, and a robust marketplace to relieve the mental load of parenthood.